 Our conferences thus serve to help develop, support and encourage new and emerging cohorts of young scholars.
 While most of our members’ research work is in the field of Puerto Rican Studies, the vast majority are also immersed in, and contribute prominently to related fields, such as Latin American, Caribbean, LatinoLatina and American (U.S.) Studies, as well as to their particular disciplines in the Humanities and Social Sciences.

 In the course of the past two decades, the Association has significantly and steadily contributed to the development of young Latina and Latino graduate students and scholars who have joined the ranks of institutions of higher learning in both the United States and Puerto Rico, institutions in which they eventually have achieved promotion and tenure.

 Helping develop the talent and promise of new generations of scholars in the early and mid-stages of their career continues to be among our most important concerns and on-going contributions to Puerto Rican Studies.

 These Conferences, nonetheless, represent a very large financial investment.The income from membership dues and conference registration fees, our two principal revenue streams, is insufficient, by itself, to cover the full expenses of each conference.
 To continue holding them, to include new kinds of programming, to further develop, expand and improve the services to our members, PRSA needs your financial help.
 Your contribution, no matter how modest, can make a real difference.

 As you consider making a special donation, please remember that PRSA is now a federally-recognized 501 (c) (3) non-profit charitable organization and that as a result your contributions to PRSA are tax-deductible.

-You can make a special donation today by writing a check payable to: “Puerto Rican Studies Association” and sending it to the following address:
+You can make a special donation today online or by writing a check payable to: “Puerto Rican Studies Association” and sending it to the following address:

 Puerto Rican Studies Association